WE-are-FPV/JeNo-3-3.5/README.md

 A [high tilt version](https://www.thingiverse.com/thing:6584519) (40°) is available in community remixes (by [Bard Fpv](https://www.youtube.com/@bardfpv)).

+> [!IMPORTANT]
-`By default, we have left the stack holes at a 2mm diameter (M2).
+By default, we have left the stack holes at a 2mm diameter (M2).
 If your stack uses M3 screws, you will need to enlarge these holes.
-Please note, carbon dust is hazardous, to avoid inhaling it, run a trickle of water while drilling/filing.`
+Please note, carbon dust is hazardous, to avoid inhaling it, run a trickle of water while drilling/filing.

 For your information, we have tested this frame with the following setup: